 Affirm Press – CLOSED.
 Affirm press do accept unsolicited submissions from authors and agents and will consider every genre.
 They only accept email submissions.

 Allen and Unwin – OPEN through the “Friday Pitch” where writers can send in unsolicited submissions.
-Friday Pitch is taking a break from 9th September but will re-open for children’s books submissions on Oct 13th.
 They publish over 80 new children’s and Young Adult books each year.
 They don’t take unsolicited picture books, poetry or short stories.

 - Submissions: They require a 300 word synopsis and the first chapter.

 Big Sky Publishing – OPEN.
 They support Australian writers and illustrators and are mainly interested in non-fiction and children’s books.
-They are currently looking for children’s book manuscripts.
+‘We are accepting children book submissions in the following categories: early readers, junior fiction, non-fiction books, personal development and chapter books.’
+They are not currently looking for picture books.

 - Submissions: The full manuscript, cover letter and a synopsis should be emailed.